imbrish/letsencrypt/README.md

 # Install dependencies
 composer install

-# Set up config file
+# Create the config file, should be customized afterwards
 cp config.yml.example config.yml

 # Allow only owner to access the config